BahAilime/Frontend-Mentor-Chanllanges/Time-tracking-dashboard/README.md

 ### What I learned

-I leaned how to use `grid-template-areas` to created a complex grid easely
+I leaned how to use `grid-template-areas` to created complex grids easely

 ```css
 grid-template-areas: